Why the sign off process can kill a good press release

 I’m going to write you the perfect press release, and then all you have to do is: LEAVE IT ALONE!

-• The PR drafts the press release for a product launch, let’s assume it’s pretty good: it tells a story, makes a point, does it succinctly.
+• The PR drafts the press release for a product launch.
+Let’s assume it’s pretty good.
+It tells a story, makes a point, and does it succinctly.

-• Then the head of comms reviews it, make more of the key messages, it’s a bit more evangelical, but what can you do?
+• Then, the head of comms reviews it and tells you to make more of the key messages.
+It’s a bit more evangelical, but what can you do?

-• Then the head of product reviews it, and adds a load of technical detail that probably no one is ever going to read cos it’s very boring.
+• Next, the head of product reviews it and adds a load of technical detail that probably no one will ever read because it’s boring.

-• Then the head of sales gives it a quick once over, and just adds ‘world’s leading’ to the company descriptor, cos he’s read press releases before and they always have that.
+• The head of sales comes to give it a quick once-over, just adding ‘world’s leading’ to the company descriptor.
+He’s read press releases before, and they always have them.

-• Then the head of the division takes forever to review it because he is so very important, and adds some outlandish testosterone-fueled statement that says more about him than it does about the product launch.
+• Then the head of the division takes forever to review it because he is so very important.
+He adds some outlandish testosterone-fueled statement that says more about him than it does about the product launch.

-• Then the company lawyer reviews it, and she removes anything remotely interesting at all and what’s left is littered with trademark symbols.
+• The company lawyer reviews it next.
+She removes anything remotely interesting at all, and what’s left is littered with trademark symbols.

-• Then, and only then, can the PR send it out – obviously three weeks late and to howls of derision from the very same journalists that she really rather admires and would very much like to impress…
+• Only then can the PR send it out.
+Three weeks late and to howls of derision from the very same journalists that she rather admires and would very much like to impress…

 Share